-- 26. NRM Grant (\$50,000) a partial grant has been received potentially for the employment of an environmental officer or consultant for a short term contract, full details are still being negotiated.
-Council had applied for grant funding through the State Natural Resource Management Program for the 2016/17 financial year which was unsuccessful at the time, however due to surplus funds becoming available the application was revisited and partial funding granted.
-There may be a requirement for a contribution from Council as part of the grant agreement. - 27.
+- 26. NRM Grant (\$50,000) a partial grant has been received potentially for the employment of an environmental officer or consultant for a short term contract.
+To meet the terms of the grant Council also has to contribute a matching amount in either cash or in kind.
+In order to achieve a positive outcome for the Shire it is proposed that Council also contribute both cash (\$25,000) and in-kind (\$25,000), thus total expenditure as budgeted is \$75,000.
+Council had applied for grant funding through the State Natural Resource Management Program for the 2016/17 financial year which was unsuccessful at the time, however due to surplus funds becoming available the application was revisited and partial funding granted. - 27.
 Fluffy Ducks Playgroup Grant (\$236,075) the Fluffy Ducklings Day Care Inc. successfully applied for a grant through the WDC for extensions to the current Shire owned facility in Wundowie, as per the following extract from the grant application "The funding of this grant will be going towards Stage 1 of the The Fluffy Ducklings Day Care extensions.
 This involves the purchase and installation of a transportable building on the current Fluffy Ducks Daycare in Wundowie.
 The current building is ageing and does not comply with many of the National Childcare Regulations.
 This project consists of 2 Stages; the WRGS funding will be covering the costs of Stage 1.
 Stage 1 of the build will provide additional play space and a staff room.

-Stage 2 will allow for Fluffy Ducklings to cater for the care of babies aged 0-2 years".

-28.Lotterywest Grant (\$500,000) - Council was successful in obtaining greater than budgeted grant support from Lotterywest for the Aboriginal & Environmental Interpretive Centre.
+- Stage 2 will allow for Fluffy Ducklings to cater for the care of babies aged 0-2 years". - 28.Lotterywest Grant (\$500,000) Council was successful in obtaining greater than budgeted grant support from Lotterywest for the Aboriginal & Environmental Interpretive Centre.